apache/druid/docs/development/extensions-contrib/k8s-jobs.md

 druid.indexer.task.encapsulatedTask=true
 ```

-Any runtime property or jvm config used by the peon process can also be passed.
-E.G. below is a example of a ConfigMap that can be used to generate the nodetype-config-volume mount in the above template.
+Any runtime property or JVM config used by the peon process can also be passed.
+E.G. below is a example of a ConfigMap that can be used to generate the `nodetype-config-volume` mount in the above template.
 ```
 kind: ConfigMap
 metadata: